naka-lab/Serket/docs/tutorials/vae-gmm-mm.md

 </div>

 ### Codes
-Firstly, we import the necessary modules.
+First, the necessary modules are imported.

 ```
 import serket as srk